Cascoda/cascoda-sdk/docs/README.md

 # PlantUML and Cascoda SDK

-Every file in this directory (and subdirectories) with a '.pu' extension will be converted into a .png image using plantUML by running:
+Every file in this directory (and subdirectories) with a '.puml' extension will be converted into a .png image using plantUML by running:

 ``make plantuml``